 Here’s an example of how the alerts look and sound on your phone.
 If you’re running the hifi module, you’ll get the exact same audio alerts.

-You can run both the HiFi and BT module, but only one at a time.
+You can run both the HiFi and BT module, but only one at a time, sort of.
 I like to run both.
-The reason is that if you only run BT, if you don’t have your phone with you, it will fall back to running off of the Hifi module.
-The Hifi module plays the same audio alerts as the phone and the louder speaker means you can hear it more easily over the road noise and your music and all.
-If you don’t have the hifi module, you can still use the standard control pad.
-It’s quieter and you still get unique radar and laser alerts, but the sounds are different than what you’re used to with the BT module.
-By the way, if you’re running both the BT and Hifi (or standard control pad) at the same time, the audio will always play out through your phone or car stereo, not through the hifi module speaker.
-You can’t use BT and Hifi simultaneously.
+The reason is that if you only run BT, if you don’t have your phone with you, it will fall back to running off of the HiFi module.
+The HiFi module plays the same audio alerts as the phone and the louder speaker means you can hear it more easily over the road noise and your music and all.
+If you don’t have the HiFi module, you can still use the standard control pad.
+It’s quieter and you’ll still get unique radar and laser alerts, but the sounds are different than what you’re used to with the BT module.
+By the way, if you’re running both the BT and HiFi (or standard control pad) at the same time, the audio will always play out through your phone or car stereo, not through the hifi module speaker.
+Fortunately a recent ALP update allowed for some ability to use the control pad (HiFi or normal) while connected to Bluetooth.
+When you get shot with laser, you can use the Menu button on the right side of the control pad to JTK and kill your laser jammers.
+However, neither button will work to mute or lock out radar signals until you disconnect from Bluetooth.
+Muting and locking out radar signals is handled entirely through your phone.

 Bluetooth Module: $99